Judging and evaluation

 3. Use your time wisely

 Quickly present the origin of your project idea.
-It’s easy for you, and it creates an interest from the judge from the start!
-Follow with your protocol, but refrain from telling everything!
-Focus your presentation on your experimental approach, the analysis and the meaning of your experience.
-You can always go back to the manipulations later.
-Have you tried and retested your experiences in many different ways?
-Mention it, but do not dwell on the details.
+This is easy for you and helps the judge relax at the start!
+Quickly gloss over the procedures, but don’t hold back on telling everything!
+Focus the bulk of your presentation on your experimental approach, analysis, and the significance of your experiment.
+You can always come back to the procedures later.
+Did you try and retry your experiments in several ways?
+Mention it, but don’t dwell on the details.

 4. Interact with the judge